josmar-crwdstffng/angular/aio/content/guide/singleton-services.md

 The root application module imports `RouterModule` so that the application has a `Router` and the root application components can access the router directives.
 Any feature modules must also import `RouterModule` so that their components can place router directives into their templates.

-If the `RouterModule` didn't have `forRoot()` then each feature module would instantiate a new `Router` instance, which would break the application as there can only be one `Router`.
+If the `RouterModule` did not have `forRoot()` then each feature module would instantiate a new `Router` instance, which would break the application as there can only be one `Router`.
 By using the `forRoot()` method, the root application module imports `RouterModule.forRoot(...)` and gets a `Router`, and all feature modules import `RouterModule.forChild(...)` which does not instantiate another `Router`.

 <div class="alert is-helpful">